 Quinoa & Kale Patties

 An adaptable, whatever's-in-your-pantry recipe!
 You can use quinoa or any other grain here - brown rice, millet, and/or amaranth would all be delish.
 If you don't have kale, try spinach, broccoli, shiitake mushrooms - whatever you have on hand, or grow in your own backyard.
-Avocado, salsa verde, lemon, salt, cilantro, Lisbon Lemon Oil and Garlic Oil are all tasty toppings for the patties.
+Avocado, salsa verde, lemon, salt, cilantro, Lisbon Lemon, Garlic, and Hot Chili oil are all tasty toppings for the patties.
 Experiment!

 - 2 1/2 cups cooked quinoa